web-platform-tests/rfcs/rfcs/conditional_requirements.md

 corresponding command line flag is provided.
 In the above example, `wpt` installs requirements in `../webtransport/requirements.txt` only when the `--enable-webtransport-h3` command line flag is provided for the subcommand.

+### Alternatives considerered

+Conditional requirements support introduces complexity to some extent.
+Installing all potential dependencies unconditionally could be an alternative approach.
+The upside of the alternative approach is that we keep `wptrunner` as simple as possible.
+The downside is that installing unnecessary dependencies can also be a source of the maintenance burden.

+Conditional requirements support gives us a way to take an incremental approach to introduce dependencies suitable for each testing infrastructure.

 ### Follow ups